hussein1994/handmouse/README.md

-# handmouse
+# air mouse
-hand mouse with arduino and python
+Air mouse with arduino and python